All the biggest shows and movies from HBO and more on-demand.

-In terms of Australian content, you can binge to your heart's content on The Bachelor, The Bachelor in Paradise or The Bachelorette, along with a selection of other Channel 10 shows.
+In terms of Australian content, you can binge the The Bachelor, The Bachelor in Paradise or The Bachelorette, along with a selection of other Channel 10 shows.
 Here it's worth noting that not every episode is available to stream; as an example, The Bachelor only goes back to season four.

-OK, maybe for Neighbours, watching 7,985 episodes would be overkill, or at the very least slow sofa suicide, but then streaming services are meant to be all about binge watching, no?
+OK, maybe for Neighbours, watching 35 years of soap episodes would be overkill, or at the very least slow sofa suicide, but then streaming services are meant to be all about binge watching, no?
 If somebody wants to watch the classic Kylie Minogue episodes, why shouldn't they be able to?

 One oddity in the streaming space that you do get with a 10 All Access subscription is the ability to stream CBSN, CBS's US-centric news streaming service.
 It's the only part of the platform that live streams, with Channel 10 itself notably absent.
 Also, it's US news, with a particularly US-centric viewpoint that some Australian viewers – if you're not already familiar with the style – may find a little jarring and jingoistic.

 So what about the actual streaming quality?
 Well, here you've got limited choices because whether you're using the app or streaming from a desktop, you get no controls over the quality of the stream you're getting.
 That does fit with the single-price model, where competitors often offer an HD or 4K option for more cash, but it does affect the quality of what you're looking at, especially for older shows.